TricksterCards/TricksterBots/README.md

 After installing the requirements and cloning this repository, open the Visual Studio solution file TricksterBots.sln.
 This will open a solution with 2 projects: TricksterBots and WebAPI.

 Bot source is located in the Bots folder in the TricksterBots project.
 It is organized into game folders.
-Most games have only file file: GameBot.cs.
+Most games have only file file: *game*Bot.cs.

+## Testing

+Local testing is done using the WebAPI project.
+It contains Web API controllers that invoke the _suggest_ methods on a game's bot.
+Start this project -- generally with debugging -- and reference it with the bot=_origin_ query string parameter when running our test server at https://tricksterwest.azurewebsites.net/game/.